This is the Best Way to Reduce Damage to Food Shipments

-Thankfully, when it comes to food shipments, modern supply chains are much more efficient than in past years.
+Thankfully, when it comes to food shipments (especially produce), modern supply chains are much more efficient than in past years.
 However, just because this process has improved over the years, that doesn’t mean that incidents don’t still happen.
 It is still quite possible for mistakes to occur that can negatively impact the quality and integrity of our global food supply.

 We all depend on fresh food products to sustain life.
 Therefore, it’s more important than ever to enact procedures that can reduce the potential of spoilage or shipping delays of dry goods.

 With all of that being said, there are two primary areas we want to focus on.
 These areas are food shipment traceability and packaging improvements.
 These tips, as simple as they may seem, can greatly reduce the potential of problems with the integrity and quality of your future food shipments.

 We can thank the FDA and USDA for protecting our food shipments through constant tracking and monitoring of movement.

 Regulations passed and signed into law by Congress since the late 1990s have ensured that food is monitored and tracked relentlessly.
 Technologies such as GPS, the Blockchain, and cloud-based tech helps us to fulfill these regulations with relative ease.
 Not only does this help to boost consumer confidence in the safe movement of our food, but it also reduces the spread of food-borne illness.